edenspiekermann-amsterdam/es-corresponding-models/docs/setup.md

 https://www.contentful.com/

-Once you've completed free registration, click top left to add a new space.
+Once you've completed free registration, add a new space.
+(At the time of writing you do this by clicking top left on the logo).

 Choose for a free space and set it up being empty.